KasiaMisirli/ticket-viewer/README.md

 # Zendesk Ticket Viewer

-Accesing Zendesk API and display all tickets available.
+Accessing Zendesk API and display all tickets available.
 Please click [here](https://zendesk-ticket-viewer.herokuapp.com) to view the app on heroku.

 ## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### 1. Clone the repository to your local machine
+### 1. Clone the repository to your local machine:
 ```
 git clone https://zendesk-ticket-viewer.herokuapp.com
 ```
-### 2. Start local host server
+### 2. Start local host server:

 While inside the working directory:
 ```
 ruby main.rb
 ```
-After starting the server, you need to check what chanel is the app available on eg. Listening on localhost:4567
+After starting the server, you need to check what channel is the app available on eg. Listening on localhost:4567
 In above situation, you must type into your url below: http://localhost:4567/